AeRabelais/ashiascv/index.md

 _University of Alabama - Tuscaloosa, AL_ <br>

 Primary Author of the following publication: _Intelligence Dexterity Measure Models through Classical Training in Madagascar Hissing Cockroaches_ <br>
--Responsible for:
+- Responsible for:
   - defining thesis and creating experimental procedure
   - using Pavlovian training techniques and measuring the intellectual dexterity of Madagascar Hissing Cockroaches
   - modelling results using ML techniques and sensory equipment

- -Primary Toos: Python, ImageJ
+ - Primary Toos: Python, ImageJ

 **David Matthews Center Intern** _(May 2019 - August 2019)_ <br>